NordThing/ECGAnalysis/README.md

 Latest update: 2022-10-09
 # Latest comments about this project
 I´m trying to consolidate as much information as possible here to get forward what I´m trying to achieve.
-There will not be a good order in this project right now, but will be cleaned later.
+There will not be a good order in this project and it will not be cleaned later.
+This is a learning are that could be used in other projects later.

 # ECGAnalysis - GOAL